-- § 1.
-The Abbey of Saint Mary Theotokos, Inc., was incorporated as a Non-profit Charity Corporation. - § 2.
-The mission statement of the Abbey of Saint Mary Theotokos, Inc. is to fund the Feeding the Hungry Children Campaign and to meet the needs of orphan children that we serve so that they may grow, learn, and have the opportunities of life that they deserve. - § 3.
-The name of the corporation shall be Abbey of Saint Mary Theotokos, Inc. (hereafter called "Abbey Corporate Board"). - § 4.
-The corporation will adhere to terms of the Article of Incorporations of a Non-profit Religious Corporation, Bylaws, Conflict of Interest Policy, and the General Constitutions. - § 5.
-The Abbey Corporate Board exists under the direction of the Chief Executive Officer, who is the Minister General of the Order. - § 6.
+§ 1.
+The Abbey of Saint Mary Theotokos, Inc., was incorporated as a non-profit Charity Corporation.

+§ 2.
+The mission statement of the Abbey of Saint Mary Theotokos, Inc. is to relieve the suffering of humanity.

+§ 3.
+The name of the corporation shall be Abbey of Saint Mary Theotokos, Inc. (hereafter called "Abbey Corporate Board").

+§ 4.
+The corporation will adhere to the terms of the Article of Incorporations of a nonprofit Religious Corporation, Bylaws, Conflict of Interest Policy, and the General Constitutions.

+§ 5.
+The Abbey Corporate Board exists under the direction of the Chief Executive Officer, who is the Bishop Ordinary of the Order.

+§ 6.
 The Chief Executive and Abbey Corporate Board generally convenes each year and may meet as frequently as necessary during the year.

-- § 7.
-For reasons of death, resignation, inability to serve, or the extraordinary desire of the Chief Executive, the Abbey Corporate Board of elections may be called. - § 8.
-Said corporation is organized exclusively for charitable purposes, including for such purposes as the making of distributions to organizations that qualify as exempt organizations under section 501 (c) (3) of the Internal Revenue Code, or the corresponding section of any future federal tax code. - § 9.
+§ 7.
+For reasons of death, resignation, inability to serve, or the extraordinary desire of the Chief Executive, the Abbey Corporate Board of elections may be called.

+§ 8.
+Said corporation is organized exclusively for charitable purposes, including for such purposes as the making of distributions to organizations that qualify as exempt organizations under section 501 (c) (3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.

+§ 9.
 This corporation is a Non-profit Public Benefit Corporation and is not organized for the private gain of any person.
-It is organized under the Non-profit Public Benefit Corporation Law for public and charitable purposes. - § 10.
-The sole purpose of our non-profit organization is to gain financial support for the Feeding the Hungry Children Campaign. - § 11.
+It is organized under the Non-profit Public Benefit Corporation Law for public and charitable purposes.

+§ 10.
+The sole purpose of our non-profit organization is to gain financial support to relieve the suffering of humanity.

+§ 11.
 No part of the net earnings of the corporation shall inure to the benefit of, or be distributable to its members, trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article III hereof.
 No substantial part of the activities of the corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.
-Notwithstanding any other provisions of these articles, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation except from federal income tax under section 501 (c) (3) of the Internal Revenue Code, or the corresponding section of future federal tax code, or (b) by a corporation, (2) of the Internal Revenue Code, or the corresponding section of any future federal tax code. - § 12.
+Notwithstanding any other provisions of these articles, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation except from federal income tax under section 501 (c) (3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or (b) by a corporation, (2) of the Internal Revenue Code, or the corresponding section of any future federal tax code.

+§ 12.
 Upon the dissolution of the corporation, assets shall be distributed for one or more exempt purposes within the meaning of section 501 (c) (3) of the Internal Revenue Code, or the corresponding section of any future tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
 Any such assets not so disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the principal office of the corporation is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.